Similarity-based Label Inference Attack against Training and Inference of Split Learning: Label Inference in Split Learning

 where $\alpha = \frac{1}{\Vert \hat{y}-y \Vert \Vert \hat{y}^{\prime}-y^{\prime} \Vert}$ for brevity.
 We can see from Eq. \eqref{eq:cosine} that the gradients of the same class (i.e., in the case of $i=j$) would exhibit higher cosine similarity measurements than that of the different classes when $i \neq j$.
 As a result, the cosine similarity measurements provide an efficient metric to extract the private labels by evaluating the similarities of the gradients of activations.

 \textbf{4) Smashed Data.} The values of gradients would diminish with the training procedure (e.g., the gradients may be increasingly close to zero when the learning model reaches convergence).
 To this end, we continue to analyze the features of the smashed data (extracted from the raw data via forward pass) for label leakage after finishing the training procedure.
-The classification-oriented learning model would increasingly extract more discriminative features of the input data with the increasing depth of the layers\cite{Zeiler14}.
+The classification-oriented learning model would increasingly extract more discriminative features of the input data with the increasing depth of the layers~\cite{Zeiler14}.
 Then, the extracted features (or smashed data) can be used for the prediction of classification via the output layer.
 A well-trained learning model can achieve superb extraction of input features and generate accurate predictions of the samples.

 The extracted features (or smashed data) of a well-trained learning model have been shown and validated in \cite{Zeiler14}.
-The adversary can also inference the private label by exploiting the features of smashed data.
-For example, the adversary fine-tuned/trained a complementary bottom model to conduct the label inference attack based on the smashed data and auxiliary labeled data samples\cite{Fu22}.
+The adversary can also infer the private label by exploiting the features of smashed data.
+For example, the adversary fine-tuned/trained a complementary bottom model to conduct the label inference attack based on the smashed data and auxiliary labeled data samples~\cite{Fu22}.
 It should also be noted that the accuracy of the label inference attack from smashed data(features extracted from raw data) depends on the quality of the learning model (i.e., the performance of feature extraction).
 In other words, the inference from smashed data may not be suitable during the training phase when the learning model is far from convergence.

-\textit{Euclidean Similarity Measurements.} In this paper, we propose to cluster the extracted features (i.e., the smashed data) for the label inference attack.
+\textit{Euclidean Similarity Measurements}.
+In this paper, we propose the label inference attack based on the similarity of the extracted features.
 This is based on the simple observation that the samples of the same class may be more likely to have similar extracted features.
 We adopt the Euclidean distance to measure the similarity of smashed data.
-As will be shown in the experimental results in Section~\ref{sec:experiment}, the attack is increasingly efficient when the cut layer approaches to the output layer of the learning model.
+As will be shown in the experimental results in Section~\ref{sec:experiment}, the attack is increasingly efficient when the cut layer approaches the output layer of the learning model.